aggregat4/dendriform/README.md

 1. Restart the application without maquette, go pure dom, try to use RE:DOM (https://redom.js.org/)
 1. We may need a periodic cleanup process in the background that checks for nodes that have no valid parent, and then gathers them under some sort of lost and found.
 I have a feeling that there may be cases (especially with sync) where some nodes may get lost

+# Lessons learned

+## Promises are tricky

+* It is imperative that what is passed to a then() call is actually a function a not just a call to a function that returns a promise.
+In hindsight this makes sense, but debugging this is nasty.

 # Software Design